10 Questions for Pioneering Evolutionary Biologist Rosemary Grant

 Dr. Rosemary Grant, along with her husband, Peter, stunned the world of evolutionary biology in the 1980s and 1990s with the discovery of just how quickly natural selection could shape and reshape the physical attributes (or “phenotypes”) of animals.
 They have worked with several species of Darwin’s finches in the Galapagos Islands for more than 40 years.
 The pair made waves again in 2017 with the discovery of a new lineage of finch—possibly an incipient species—that developed from a hybrid over just the last three decades.

-Dr. Grant will speak at Cornell on March 12, 2018, kicking off the Paul C. Mundinger Distinguished Lectureship (see sidebar).
-Her talk, which is free and open to the public, is entitled Evolution of Darwin’s Finches: Integrating Behavior, Ecology, and Genetics.
-The event, organized by the Cornell Lab of Ornithology starts at 5:00 p.m. in Call Auditorium, Kennedy Hall.
-The talk will also be live-streamed at the above link.
+Dr. Grant spoke at Cornell on March 12, 2018, kicking off the Paul C. Mundinger Distinguished Lectureship (see sidebar).
+Her talk was entitled Evolution of Darwin’s Finches: Integrating Behavior, Ecology, and Genetics—watch an archived video of the talk.

 Dr. Grant is a senior research biologist emerita at Princeton University and a hero to generations of students and scientists.
 Her work has been used as a classic example of evolution in action for countless high-school and college biology classes.
 She kindly answered a few of our inquiries about research and life on the Galapagos Islands, and the never-ending supply of questions she has found there: